maxcrous/magnify_motion/README.md

 # Eulerian Video Magnification
 This repository contains a reproduction of [Eulerian Video Magnification for Revealing Subtle Changes in the World](http://people.csail.mit.edu/mrub/evm/#code).
 It is meant as an accessible implementation with low complexity that can be used as an aid for studying the algorithm.

+## How to run
+Video files are not included in this repository due to licensing.
+If you want to reproduce the paper with `reproduce_paper.py`, you will need to download the videos from the [author's website](https://people.csail.mit.edu/mrub/evm/#code).

+Install the dependencies by running `pip install -r requirements.txt`.
+Then, run `python reproduce_paper.py`.

 ## File structure
 | Name                    | Purpose                                                                           |
 |-------------------------|-----------------------------------------------------------------------------------|